FlorianLeChat/Source-Web-Console/README.md

 > * [**Any** databases supported by Doctrine ORM](https://www.doctrine-project.org/projects/doctrine-dbal/en/current/reference/platforms.html)

 > [!TIP]
-> To test the project, you simply have to install all the necessary dependencies with `composer install` command (requires [Composer](https://getcomposer.org/download/)), install [MariaDB](https://mariadb.org/download/) / [Redis](https://redis.io/download/) / [NodeJS](https://nodejs.org/en/download), then launch a local HTTP server running PHP such as [WAMP](https://www.wampserver.com/) (Windows) or [XAMPP](https://www.apachefriends.org/index.html) (Linux/MacOS).
-A Docker image is also available to test this project for more experienced people! 🐳
+> To try the project, you must have [Docker](https://www.docker.com/) installed.
+Once installed, simply start the development Docker image with `docker compose up --detach --build` command.
+When the Docker container is ready, run the `npm run watch` command to automatically compile all *TypeScript* and *SASS* files each time you make changes.
+The website should be available at http://localhost:8000/.

 > [!WARNING]
 > The whole code of this project is commented in my native language (in French) and will not be translated in English for easier programming.